dortania/OpenCore-Install-Guide/why-oc.md

 Things to note with OpenCore's method:

-* OS Agnostic as the prelinked kernel format has stayed the same since 10.6 (v2), far harder to break support.
+* OS agnostic as the prelinked kernel format has stayed the same since 10.6 (v2), far harder to break support.
   * OpenCore also supports prelinked kernel (v1, found in 10.4 and 10.5), cacheless, Mkext and KernelCollections, meaning it also has proper support for all Intel versions of OS X/macOS
 * Far better stability as there is far less patching involved

 # Common Myths

-## Is OpenCore unstable as it's a beta?
+## Is OpenCore unstable as it's a beta

 Short Answer: No